piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 - EDIT modules (shipping, payment,order total) FILES only if you want their admin menus in Japanese.
 In the 'install function', at the bottom of these files, comment English sql queries and uncomment Japanese ones.
 You have to do it before installing modules.
 If you do it after, you have to uninstall and re-install modules for changes to take effect.
-There are actually 8 Shipping, 4 Payment and 3 Total_Order modules.
+There are actually 11 Shipping, 4 Payment and 3 Total_Order modules.
+- EDIT classes (_jpparcel.php, _sagawa.php, yamato.php, _yupack.php) for shipping modules.
+You need to check and adjust rates if necessary.
+They could have changed since release of this pack and they also depend on your contract with transport companies.
+For Yupack you might need to set a new category depending on where your store is located.

+If you have some question got support forum : https://www.zen-cart.com/showthread.php?229157-V158-Japanese-language-pack

 UNINSTALL: